maxkasy/home/_pages/workshops/social_foundations_workshop.md

 ### Tutorial lectures: May 22-24

 - Isaiah Andrews: *Correcting for Selective Publication and Attention*
+- Lily Hu: *Causal Inference and the Problem of Variable Choice*
 - Celestine Mendler-Dünner: *Performative Prediction*
 - Carina Prunkl: *Algorithms and social epistemology*
 - Ana-Andreea Stoica: *Diagnosing and mitigating bias in networks*